sttk/fav-text/docs/index.md

 #### <u>escape\['RegExp'\](source) : string</u>

-Escape special characters of Regular Expression.
+Escapes special characters of Regular Expression.

 The special characters which are escaped are as follows: `^$\.*+?()[]{}|`.